LKodex/DexMovies-API/README.md

 + **PUT** - Update informations of a specified element
 + **DELETE** - Delete a specified element

 Always using the same endpoint for all operations for the specific element collection.
-You can also use a query string with **GET** method to retrieve only one element.
+You can also use a query string with **GET** and **DELETE** method to retrieve only one element.

 ---